Suyog7130/suyog7130.github.io/content/posts/2025-03-18-using-ssh-remote-access.md

 > If the public keys have been properly uploaded there won't be any prompt to type in the password.

+@2025/10/30 updates

+They have suddenly decided to darn use the "Duo" app for 2-step verification.
+Follow the instructions here for setting this up: https://git.ligo.org/computing/iam/mfa

+Then login using `ssh ldas-grid.ligo.caltech.edu` to directly log-in to the whole grid, instead of specifically to `pcdev12` like the past time.
+This will login to the home directory at `/home/suyog.garg` !

+---

 ### Accessing IPMU iDark